idea-fasoc/datasheet-scrubber/README.md

 5. Put pdf files of datasheets that you want to test in Test_pdf folder and please email them to fayazi@umich.edu in order to have a better repository.
 6. Open and run Datasheet_Scrubbing.py which you can input a datasheet (between one of ADC, CDC, DCDC, PLL, LDO, SRAM, Temperature Sensor categories) and observe the extracted specs and pins.

+### Contributing
-**Note: We appreciate if you email your labeled datasheets to fayazi@umich.edu in order to have a better repository.**
+Extracted datasheets can be emailed to fayazi@umich.edu in order build a bigger repository.